coderrio/Coderr.Documentation/docs/client/libraries/aspnet/install.md

     Err.Report(ex, new { SampleData = "Context example"});
 }

 ## More information

 The ASP.NET library also includes custom error pages and other goodies.

+Want to dig deeper?
+Read the [ASP.NET client documentation](index.md) or how you can [report errors](../../gettingstarted.md)
+## More information

+The ASP.NET library also includes custom error pages and other goodies.